If you're already on a biosimilar, send us a message.

 For Biosimilar Claims Sources:

 U.S. Food & Drug Administration.
-Biosimilar Basics for Patients.
-October 26, 2023.
-Accessed January 9, 2024.
+Biosimilar Basics for Patients, content current as of August 1, 2024.
+Accessed April 30, 2025.

 https://www.fda.gov/drugs/biosimilars/biosimilar-basics-patients

 U.S. Food & Drug Administration.
-Biosimilars: Review and Approval.
-December 13, 2022.
-Accessed January 9, 2024.
+Biosimilars: Review and Approval, content current as of December 13, 2022.
+Accessed April 30, 2025.

 https://www.fda.gov/drugs/biosimilars/review-and-approval

 U.S. Food & Drug Administration.
 Biosimilars: What Patients Need to Know.
-Accessed January 9, 2024.
+Accessed April 30, 2025.

 Arthritis Foundation.
 Biosimilars: What You Should Know.
-Accessed January 9, 2024.
+Accessed April 30, 2025.

 https://www.arthritis.org/drug-guide/medication-topics/biosimilars-an-alternative-to-biologics

-* Specialty delivery options are available where allowed by law.
+** Specialty delivery options are available where allowed by law.
 In-store pick up is currently not available in Oklahoma.
 Puerto Rico requires first-fill prescriptions to be transmitted directly to the dispensing specialty pharmacy.
-Products are dispensed by CVS Specialty and certain services are only accessed by calling CVS Specialty directly.
+Products are dispensed by CVS Specialty® and certain services are only accessed by calling CVS Specialty directly.
 Certain specialty medication may not qualify.
 Services are also available at Long’s Drugs locations.

 This information is not a substitute for medical advice or treatment.
 Talk to your doctor or health care provider about your medical condition and prior to starting any new treatment.
-CVS Specialty assumes no liability whatsoever for the information provided or for any diagnosis or treatment made as a result, nor is it responsible for the reliability of the content.
+CVS Specialty® assumes no liability whatsoever for the information provided or for any diagnosis or treatment made as a result, nor is it responsible for the reliability of the content.

-CVS Specialty does not operate all the websites/organizations listed here, nor is it responsible for the availability or reliability of their content.
-These listings do not imply or constitute an endorsement, sponsorship, or recommendation by CVS Specialty.
+CVS Specialty® does not operate all the websites/organizations listed here, nor is it responsible for the availability or reliability of their content.
+These listings do not imply or constitute an endorsement, sponsorship, or recommendation by CVS Specialty®.

-This document contains references to brand-name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers that are not affiliated with CVS Specialty.
+This document contains references to brand-name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers that are not affiliated with CVS Specialty®.